Speedweek forecast, Daytona 500 weather - NASCAR Talk | NBC Sports

 5:35 – 6:25 p.m.
 ET – Camping World Truck Series practice (FS1)

-Forecast: Partly cloudy with a high of 70 degrees with a 24% chance of isolated thunderstorms.
+Forecast: Partly cloudy with a high of 71 degrees with a 24% chance of rain.

 7 p.m.
 ET – Cup qualifying race 1 (FS1, MRN, SiriusXM NASCAR Radio)

-Forecast: High of 69 degrees with a 46% chance of isolated thunderstorms.
+Forecast: High of 70 degrees with a 38% chance of scattered thunderstorms.

 Approx. 8:45 p.m.
 ET – Cup qualifying race 2 (FS1, MRN, SiriusXM NASCAR Radio)